-Send one-time payment links for customers and generate QR codes that buyers can scan and pay with their UPI apps are some of the features of Zaakpay.
+Send one-time payment links for customers and generating QR codes that buyers can scan and pay with their UPI apps are some of the features of Zaakpay.

 Transecute is easy to use and affordable.
-This is a good payment gateway for startups and companies having trade with foreign firms.
+This is a good payment gateway for startups and companies trading with foreign firms.

 It allows round-the-clock monitoring of cash inflow and outgoes while enabling withdrawals anytime.
 Transecute integrates perfectly well with all Indian banks and merchant websites.

 Air Pay claims to be India’s only “Omnichannel payment gateway.”
 This means it allows merchants to accept money from every known payment method worldwide.